OxfordAbstracts/purescript-halogen-graphql-connect/README.md

 ## Example

-This is an example of a basic Halogen app that just makes a query using hooks to get the widgets from server wi:
+This is an example of a basic Halogen app that makes a query using hooks and displays the result:

 ```purs
 module Main where